biomed-AI/MeHi-SCC/README.md

 #
 ### Testing
 #
-We provide testing script in "Hi-LANDER" as an example.
+We provide testing script in "Hi-LANDER/" as an example.

 ```bash
 bash test_multi_baron_human_bar.sh